Jean of the Joneses: Plot

 Jean Jones is a writer who comes from a family of Jamaican-American matriarchs.
-After her boyfriend tells her he needs space she moves out of his apartment and goes to dinner at her grandmother's house.
-Just as the family is about to sit down to dinner the doorbell rings and Jean goes to answer it.
-It is a man, who abruptly dies after asking for Jean's grandmother.
-While Jean goes with him to the hospital, she is hit on by Ray, the ambulance EMT.
+After her boyfriend tells her he needs space, she moves out of his apartment and goes to dinner at her grandmother's house.
+Just as the family is about to sit down to dinner the doorbell rings, and Jean goes to answer it, finding a man who abruptly dies after asking for Jean's grandmother.
 The dead man's things reveal he is Gordan Jones and after confronting her family, Jean learns that he is her estranged grandfather.

-Jean goes to live with her aunt, Anne, a pot smoking nurse who is having an affair with a doctor and confides to Jean that she is pregnant with his child.
+Jean goes to live with her aunt, Anne, a pot-smoking nurse who is having an affair with a doctor and confides to Jean that she is pregnant with his child.
 Jean is a poor houseguest, leading Anne to kick her out.
 Jean goes to stay with her strict mother, Maureen.
-Maureen is critical of Jean's failure as an author, working as a waitress after using up the advance of her last book, while also critical of her daughter's budding relationship with Ray.
-Jean manages to convince Maureen to claim Gordan's body and throw him a funeral, but after Maureen asks Jean when she is moving back with her boyfriend, Jean moves out and goes to live with her aunt Janet.
+Maureen is critical of Jean's failure as an author, working as a waitress after using up the advance of her last book, while also critical of her daughter's budding relationship with the EMT driver Ray.
+Jean manages to convince Maureen to claim Gordan's body and arrange for a funeral, but after Maureen asks Jean when she is moving back with her boyfriend, Jean moves out and goes to live with her aunt Janet.

 While at Janet's, Jean discovers that Janet is separated from her husband and that she has a secret aunt Laura, from her father's relationship with another woman.
 Talking to Laura, Jean learns that Laura was a baby when Gordan left her mother, then inadvertently divulges that Gordan died, something Laura had no idea about.

 At Gordan's wake Jean confronts her family.
 Her grandmother reveals that she always knew that Gordan was still living nearby in Harlem and lied about him returning to Jamaica, which devastates her daughters for having been prevented from seeing their father.
 Jean reveals her discovery that grandmother has a boyfriend, which her aunts realize is her mother's decades-long boyfriend.
 She also invites Ray, who reveals that he read her book of short stories and asks her if she truly believes she is destined to end up single and alone, telling her that to do so would be a choice, not her fate.